manueldelgado24/manueldelgado24/README.md

 🚀***About me***

-I am an undergraduate Computer science and Engineering student at IIIT-Hyderabad.
-C, C++, Python, Javascript, HTML, and Shell are the programming languages I am good at.
-I love to learn and build something new, productive, innovative and creative.
+Systems Engineer with a strong focus on backend software development.
+Proficient in Java and experienced in creating robust and scalable solutions using the Spring Framework.
+Proven experience in designing RESTful APIs and integrating with SQL databases.
+Knowledgeable in React for frontend development.
+I am proactive, a problem-solver, and a collaborative team player, constantly excited to learn and apply new technologies to solve challenges.
-* **I am interested in Web designing, Android development, and digital marketing**
+* **I am interested in developing technological solutions with Java**
 - 🌱 I’m currently learning ...
-  - Java
+  - Microservices
-  - React js
+  - Angular
-- 👯 I’m looking forward to collaborate on open source projects.
+  - Kafka
-- ✔ Ask me about anything, I am happy to help, only if the ball is in my court!😉<br>
+  - Cloud
-- Outside tech, 📖 I love to read novels, 🖌️ do painting and skecthing, 🎵 listen to music, and 🌴 explore nature outdoors.
+- ✔ Ask me about anything, I’m happy to help with what I can.<br>
 - 📫 Reach out to me at: md1620ds@gmail.com

 ## My Skills Include